-Start with messaging and work backward
+Start with messaging

 If you want customers and investors to believe in your product as you do, start with a messaging framework.
 This post is a walkthrough of how to create a messaging framework and use it to sharpen your story for your target audience.
 And, how first finding the right message that customers believe in can be a powerful guide for product development.